-We are a bioinformatics laboratory, which means that we use computational methods to study problems that are difficult or impossible to investigate experimentally.
+We use single cell sequencing along with computational methods to study problems that are difficult or impossible to observe by experimental methods alone.
 Some of the problems we work on include: analysis of B and T cell receptor repertoires, protein-nucleotide interactions and multiple sequence alignment of protein and nucleotide sequences.
 These themes are described in more detail below.